Standard Cost of Attendance (COA) – 2024/2025

 Federal student loans are not available to cover expenses incurred during vacations, summer breaks, or periods in which a student is not enrolled.
 They may be borrowed during eligible periods of enrollment only.

 Students who are receiving financial aid are encouraged to live as inexpensively as possible while enrolled at ACOM.
 Plan your living expenses carefully, and don’t assume that you need the full amount of the COA.
 You may be able to live for much less than the available allowances.
 Itemizing what you actually spend may help you to see where to cut costs.
-The Federal Student Aid website provides excellent resources to help you calculate your expenses and identify areas in which you may be able reduce your spending.
-In addition, we encourage you to utilize the many financial management resources available at http://www.cashcourse.org/, such as their Monthly Budget Worksheet.
+The AAMC FIRST (Financial Information, Services, and Tools) and Studentaid.gov websites both provide excellent resources to help you calculate your expenses and identify areas in which you may be able to reduce your spending.
+In addition, we encourage you to utilize the many financial management resources available at CashCourse, such as their Monthly Budget Worksheet.

 We have listed a few suggestions for lowering your expenses while in school.